KlosStepan/blog/content/blog/10-prototype-lightning-project/index.md

  - internet payments for `convinience & simplicity`.

 ## Why Lightning map?
-My idea was to aggregate such places & e-shops that accept Lightning.
+My idea was to aggregate such places & e-shops that accept Lightning as payment method.

 My personal motivation is to:
 - as a Lightning fan, I want to know where to use Lightning in Prague,